mzattera/v4j/README.md

 transcription, transcription type and alphabet are available.

-`IvtffText` is composed of `IvtffPage`s, each having a descriptor, a `PageHeader` instance that can be obtained by using `getDescriptor()`, which contains IVTFF metadata for the page, such as "language" (A or B), illustration type, position of page in the text (quire, bifolio), etc.
+`IvtffText` is composed of `IvtffPage`s, each having a descriptor, a `PageHeader` instance that can be obtained by using `getDescriptor()`, which contains IVTFF metadata for the page, such as "language" (A or B), illustration type (Biological, Herbal, etc.), position of page in the text (quire, bifolio), etc.
+Please notice `PageHeader` also provides the parchment (or bifolio) for each of the Voynich pages, even if this information is not provided in IVTFF files.

 In turn an `IvtffPage`is composed of `IvtffLine`s, each having a descriptor, a `LocusIdentifier` instance that can be obtained by using `getDescriptor()`, which contains IVTFF metadata for the line, namely the locus identifier and the transcriber.
 Please notice that for interlinear texts several